kangk1204/Octopus-toolkit2/doc/guide.rst

      - ``FastQC``
      - fastqc
    * - ``Trimming``
-     - Trimming for adapter sequence and low-quality reads
+     - Trimming for adapter sequence and portions of low-quality reads
      - ``Trimmomatic``
      -
    * - ``Alignment``